jecode93/react-capstone-project/README.md

 > "Country weather app" is a web app for everyone who is interested in weather and would like to check all the metrics including temperature, wind speed, humidity, etc. It is a Single Page App (SPA) that allows users to:<br>

 - Choose a country to dive deeper into its weather metrics.<br>
-- When clicked on a country it displayes all the metrics of that country capital's in regards of weather.
+- When clicked on a country it displays all the metrics of that country's capital regarding weather.

 ## Built With